kosl/ihipp-examples/docs/week1.md

 sentinel  directive-name  [clause, ...]
 ```

-In step [E: Hello World!] you have already learned the syntax of the OpenMP compiler directive in C and Fortran, i.e., for the directive name (construct) *parallel*.
+In the step Hello World! you have already learned the syntax of the OpenMP compiler directive in C and Fortran, i.e., for the directive name (construct) *parallel*.

 **Runtime Library Routines**